grawlinson/quick-epub/README.md

 ## Will not

-*   Validate your passed HTML files.
-Or anything you pass to it, actually.
+*   Validate your passed HTML files
-*   Download images that have links in said HTML files.
+*   Process images in said HTML files

-## Will definitely

-*   Break.
-There's almost no error handling.

 ## Installation

+This module is distributed via [npm][url-npm] which is bundled with [node][url-node] and should be installed as one of your project's dependencies:

 ```javascript
 npm install quick-epub --save